 Any of the places listed above may have volunteer opportunities available on their websites or by inquiring in person.
 There are also many websites a person can use to find volunteer opportunities throughout California:

 - California Department of Fish and Wildlife Volunteer Program

 - Best Buddies

 - Volunteers of America

 There can be a tendency, when one finds a way that they are good at giving back, to go overboard.
 Some opportunities can become time-consuming, if one does not draw clear boundaries and require that these be respected.

 Self-care should never suffer as a result of one’s charitable activities.
-It can be difficult to objectively assess how we are doing with self-care, but the National Alliance on Mental Illness (NAMI) has a simple self-care assessment anyone can take, even if they don’t have a mental illness, to ensure that they are not ignoring their own needs and thus setting themselves up for a relapse.
+It can be difficult to objectively assess how we are doing with self-care, but it is important to ensure you are not ignoring your own needs and thus setting yourself up for a relapse.